 Working with our community.

 Prontaprint Russell Square are proud to work in the community supporting local charities by offering our printing services for free.
-We are currently working with CARAS.
+In 2020 we are working with Kids Inspire .
 You can find out more about what they do and other charities we have worked with in the past below.